 If you find carpet beetles in your home, it is best to use a vacuum to remove them rather than trying to treat them with pesticides.

-The Daddy Long Legs, also known as harvestman, are types of insects that are not poisonous.
-It is easily recognizable by its long and thin legs, as well as its unique body shape.
+The Daddy Long Legs, also known as harvestman, are non-poisonous insects.
+They are easily recognizable by their long and thin legs and unique body shape.

-Daddy’s Long Legs are typically brown or black and measure no more than a half-inch in length.
+Daddy’s Long Legs are typically brown or black and are half an inch long.

-While it looks intimidating with its long legs and menacing stare, it is completely harmless to humans and does not have a venomous bite.
+While it looks intimidating with its long legs and menacing stare, it is completely harmless to humans and does not have a nasty bite.

 9. Damsel Bug